Compact Bonnet Pairs: isometric tori with the same curvatures: Abstract

 \section{Abstract}

 We explicitly construct a pair of immersed tori in three dimensional Euclidean space that are related by a mean curvature preserving isometry.
-These are the first examples of compact Bonnet pairs.
-This resolves a longstanding open problem on whether the metric and mean curvature function determine a unique compact surface.
+These Bonnet pair tori are the first examples of compact Bonnet pairs.

+This resolves a longstanding open problem on whether the metric and mean curvature function determine a unique smooth compact immersion.

+Moreover, we prove these isometric tori are real analytic.
+This resolves a second longstanding open problem on whether real analyticity of the metric already determines a unique compact immersion.

-We use the relationship between Bonnet pairs and isothermic surfaces.
-As a part of our construction we give a complete classification of isothermic surfaces with one family of planar curvature lines and of the corresponding cylinders.
+Our construction uses the relationship between Bonnet pairs and isothermic surfaces.
+The Bonnet pair tori arise as conformal transformations of an isothermic torus with one family of planar curvature lines.
+We classify such isothermic tori in our companion paper~\cite{short-isothermic-planar}.

+The above approach stems from computational investigations of a $5\times7$ quad decomposition of a torus using a discrete differential geometric analog of isothermic surfaces and Bonnet pairs.